Centre for European and International Studies Research

 - Faculty: Faculty of Humanities and Social Sciences

 I joined the University of Portsmouth in 2007, having previously taught at the University of East Anglia.
-My research explores the history of the fantastical imagination.
-I take this to include magical and supernatural beliefs, witchcraft, occult and pseudo-scientific practices, prophecies, legends and folklore, monsters and teratology, the Gothic, and (proto-) science-fiction tropes in the modern period (anything post-1700).
-I am happy to supervise PhDs on any of these topics.
+My research explores the history of the fantastical imagination, mainly in the period 1750 - 1920.
+My research interests include magical and supernatural beliefs, witchcraft and the occult, ghosts, legends and folklore, monsters and teratology, the urban Gothic, prophecies and early science fiction.
+I frequently relate these to my interest in the relationship between environment and imagination, especially urban spaces and cultures.
+I also have developing research interests in steampunk and the reimagining of Victorian cultures.
 My first monograph, The Magical Imagination: Magic and Modernity in Urban England, 1780-1914 was shortlisted for the Royal Historical Society’s 2012 Whitfield Prize.
 My second book, The Legend of Spring-heeled Jack: Victorian Urban Folklore and Popular Cultures won the Katharine Briggs Award in 2013.

 I am a keen advocate of public engagement and frequently seek to develop collaborations with creative writers and other artistic practitioners.
 Previous activities include the crowdsourcing of local ghost stories and the co-editing of Dark City, a collection of short stories and poems produced by local writers.
 In 2016 I led the creation of Portsmouth DarkFest, a new cultural festival that drew its inspiration from my Supernatural Cities project (see below).
-This was developed in collaboration with the Portsmouth Writers Hub, the 1000 Plateaus art collective and other artistic communities within the city.
+This was developed in collaboration with local writers, artists and other members of Portsmouth’s diverse creative communities.

-I teach across the undergraduate programme, including core level 5 units such as Empires and Identities 1750-1914, and The Masses and Modernity 1750-1914, options such as In Darkest England: Culture, Conflict and the City, and my level 6 Special Subject, Magic and Modernity 1800-1920.
-Additionally, I supervise third-year dissertations in the social and cultural history of the nineteenth century.
+I teach across the undergraduate programme, including core level 5 units such as Empires and Identities 1750-1914, and Masses and Modernity 1750-1914, options such as In Darkest England: Culture, Conflict and the City, and my level 6 Special Subject, Magic and Modernity 1800-1920.
+I also supervise third-year dissertations on the social and cultural history of the nineteenth century.

-At postgraduate level I am the History department’s course liaison tutor for the MRes in Humanities and Social Science and regularly supervise MRes research projects.
-I am currently first supervisor for three PhD students, with projects ranging from the eighteenth-century Royal Navy and public health reform to monstrous folklore and nineteenth-century popular protest.
+At postgraduate level I am the course leader for the MA Naval History.
+I am also the History department’s course liaison tutor for the MRes in Humanities and Social Science and regularly supervise MRes research projects.

 - Social and Cultural History